laeuler/Homework06WeatherDashboard/README.md

 - I double checked dozen of times the order of my arguments
   - am I substracting in the right order
   - should I work with absolutes
-  - is this the case for negative absolutes ("No it works for new York")
+  - is this the case for negative absolutes ("No it works for New York")
 - I went on a console.log spree (example below for Honolulu to replicate it)

 ![General UI](./assets/screencapture/localTimeConfusion.png)